Kotia, Haryana

 Kotia is a village located in Kanina tehsil, district Mahendragarh, Haryana state of India.
 It is on the Kosli-Kanina road and is 17 kilometres from Kosli and 3 kilometres from Kanina.

 The village has a Government school up to Middle Class with a certain playground for villagers.
 Medical facilities are available in Kanina city.
-Presenty Sarpanch is Smt.
-Ramgiri Since January 2016.
+Presenty Sarpanch is Shri Dharamvir Singh Since November 2022.
 Baba Burjeshwar is the village saint.
 A mandir is made in memory of Baba Ji that is called Chithoda wala Baba.
 The population of the village is more than 2996 in which 52% males and 48% females, about 58% are the youngers below age 35, 28% are adults age between 35 and 60, and 14% are senior above age 60.
 It a village from which about 38.61% person are in Defence.
 Most people are involved in agricultural activities to earn.

 Geography

 Kotia is the last village of Mahendergarh District of North-East side and surrounded by villages in East Lishan 3 km, In South Karira 0.5 km, in South West Kanina 3 km and in North Karoli village area 3 km.